rbisdorff/Digraph3/docSphinx/pearls.rst

     s5:  +0.0000
     s5:  -4.9000

+The :py:class:`~bipolarValuedSets.BvpSet` class furthermore provides a :py:meth:`~bipolarValuedSets.BvpSet.strip` method which removes potential non elements from the support of an bpv-set instance.
+A :py:meth:`~bipolarValuedSets.BvpSet.polarise` method is also provided for setting all positive and negative membership credibilities to +1.0, respectively to -1.0 .
+In the limit case of no indetermined membership characteristics, we recover this way standard crisp sets and the previous set operations simply implement a Boolean algebra [BIS-2004_3p]_.

 .. note::

    The *relation* attribute of a bipolar-valued digraph is an example of a bpv-set where the support is given by the oriented tuples of the digraph's nodes.
 The *edges* attribute of bipolar-valued graphs is a second example of bpv-sets, where the support is given by the non-oriented pairs of vertices.
-Further evident examples of bpv-sets are the bipolar-valued prekernel membership charcateristic vectors from the *Rubis* best choice computation.
+Further evident examples of bpv-sets are the bipolar-valued prekernel membership charcateristic vectors from the *Rubis* best choice computation [BIS-2006_1p]_.
 This is the topic of the next tutorial.

 Back to :ref:`Content Table <Pearls-label>`